 BlackRock agreed to settle the charges and pay a $12 million penalty.
 The firm also must engage an independent compliance consultant to conduct an internal review.

 During the examination, the SEC also found that the Chief Compliance Officer, Bartholomew A Battista (who is no longer with the firm) failed to “report a material compliance matter” to BlackRock’s board or director.
 Mr. Battista agreed to pay $60,000 to settle the charges against him.

 “This is the first SEC case to charge violations of Rule 38a-1 for failing to report a material compliance matter such as violations of the adviser’s policies and procedures to a fund board,” said Julie M. Riewe, Co-Chief of the SEC Enforcement Division’s Asset Management Unit.
 “BlackRock and Battista caused the funds’ failure to report Rice’s violations of BlackRock’s private investment policy and denied the funds’ boards critical compliance information alerting them to Rice’s outside business interests.”

-It is essential for firm’s to be aware of the outside activity of all their employees.
+It is essential for firms to be aware of the outside activity of all their employees.
 Once conflicts are identified the CEO and CCO should take prompt action to eliminate any risks, including updating policy and procedures and adding efficient disclosures to all documents.
-CCLS’s customized compliance solutions can assist advisory firms with performing Risk Assessments and Mock SEC Examinations.
+Core Compliance customized compliance solutions can assist advisory firms with performing Risk Assessments and Mock SEC Examinations.
 Both services can help identify gaps in your compliance program and help protect your firm from enforcement actions.

-For more information on this and other related subjects, please contact us at email@example.com or (619) 278-0020.
+For more information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.